jmuozan/ArsPostFaber-docs/docs/contribute/contribute_project.md

-## How do I contribute to the documentation website?
+## How do I contribute to the Project?

 Essential to have [git](https://git-scm.com/downloads) installed in your computer